 Units of Assessment

-- Relative/flat model: Expected progress is achieved by retaining a grade over time.
-Better than and less than expected progress indicate that a learner has moved up or down through the grades respectively.
+– Relative/flat model: Expected progress is achieved by retaining a grade over time.
+Better than and less than expected progress indicates that a learner has moved up or down through the grades respectively.

 – Relative/flat model: Not suitable.

 – Linear model: Indicates how many ‘Pupil Asset Points’ a pupil has added (or not added) over the time frame.
 Expected progress is defined as having “jumped” the required number of ‘Points’.